With these GoPro Hero 3 timelapse settings, you'll be ready to create you own.

 - Turn Off Your WiFi Connection: I recommend that you don’t use the WiFi connection during a time lapse.
 It drains the batteries faster – and if you have to change batteries during the shoot, it will affect the composition.
 Not only does this affect the final product – it wastes time in post-production.
 Even without WiFi, 90 minutes is a long shoot and I had to change the battery after about an hour.
 (You'll see the hiccup in the video at 0:19.)
 I used Wasabi batteries for this shoot – they last longer and cost less than the GoPro brand.

 - Use a Stable Mount: I can't stress this enough.
 While this isn't an on-camera settings, the success of your shoot depends on a stable camera mount.
 If it moves a little, it can be hard to watch.
 If it moves a lot – you'll need to start over.
 You'll need to think about people-bumping, wind-blowing, and battery changing.
 For this shoot, I used the SLR GorillaPod (pictured below).
-Check out all the GorillaPod options that are available in your country.

 How to Create a GoPro Hero3 Timelapse Video